Tetsuo893/project_01/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- What aspect of security do load balancers protect?
+What is the advantage of a jump box?
+	- Load balancers distribute traffic so no one server is over loaded with traffic and can help prevent DoS attacks.
+	- The use of a jump box restricts access to your virtual network which provides better security.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system and system resources.
 - Filebeat watches for various types of log files and sends them to Elasticsearch or Logstash for indexing.